Through the Booking Glass

-Benjamin Andante wobbled a bit, stabilized himself, and visually assessed the shop; not an easy thing to do just now.
+Benjamin Andante got up a little too quickly, wobbled a bit, settled himself, and visually assessed the shop; not an easy thing to do this time of day.
 The light was strange.
-Romantics would call it sepia-toned but they’d be selling it short.
+Romantics might call it sepia-toned but they’d be selling it short.
 It was golden.
+Carson McCullers would have approved, but she’d have been wary.
 Every spine of every book was a lighter or darker shade of gold.
-Every drifting mote of dust was golden and there were a blue million of those.
+Every drifting mote of dust was golden and there were a blue million motes.

 “S’pose that would technically be a gold million.
 Blue million…wonder where that comes from?”
 He made a note (for real, not mental) to look it up.
 He took the note, pulled a piece of Scotch tape, and stuck the note on the shelf nearest the book shelf marked “Economics”.

 “Scotch tape”…why “Scotch”?
-Another note was duly made and attached to the shelf marked “Gaelic”.
+Another note was duly made and attached to the shelf marked “Gaelic Studies”.

 He shuffled over to the front window.
 The outside heat radiated through the letters on the glass;

 “pohS .T .I .A .B regooC & etnadnA”

 He noticed the fluttering of paper across the street.
 The newspaper flickered in the hands of a more-than-amply-haired young man, sitting on his butt, leaning back on the front of the chili parlor, gaping at the bookstore like he’d just seen…what?

 “Well…” Ben thought; “Close, but no cigar.”

 From the back of the shop came a familiar, and inevitably hideous “plonk”, followed by two more; “plonk, plonk”, and an animal growl; “This bastard’s gonna be a bitch to tune today.”